since1968/stat-blocks/homebrewery/stiletto.markdown

 The Stiletto archetype was created by [Marc Garrett](https://github.com/since1968).
 Styled with  [Homebrewery](http://homebrewery.naturalcrit.com/).

 The source code for this archetype, along with other statblocks, is hosted on [Github](https://github.com/since1968/statblocks).
 See something broken?
 Please [file an issue](https://github.com/since1968/statblocks/issues).

+> #### Stiletto Playtesting Notes
+> Unlike the Swashbuckler or the Inquisitive, the Stiletto has no “always on” sneak attack.
+The archetype is built around two techniques: setting up a sneak attack by imposing a short term condition like blindness, grappled, or stunned; and making sneak attacks during your opponent’s turn.
+>
+> The Stiletto is unlikely to be as strong as many of his opponents.
+If he hopes to grapple effectively he should take Expertise in Athletics at first level.

 <div class='wide'>